Mikail3/ZMQ-Game/README.md

 # ZMQ Game Bulls&Cows
-This project utilizes ZMQ to share data between Python and C.
+This project utilizes ZMQ to share data between C++ and C.

-Game/Server is built using -> Python running on a Rasperry PI Client is built using  -> C
+Game/Server is built using -> C++
+Client is built using  -> C

 # Gameplay rules